nroduit/nroduit.github.io/content/faq.en.md

 For more information about EPL, check out the [EPL 2 FAQ](http://www.eclipse.org/legal/epl-2.0/faq.php).

+Note that since version 3.7.0 the source code is released in dual license mode ([EPL-2.0 OR Apache-2.0](https://github.com/nroduit/Weasis/blob/master/LICENSE)).
+This allows the user to choose one of these two licenses.

 ### Can Weasis be incorporated in DICOM CDs or other removable media? ###
 Yes, the Weasis portable version can be copied in DICOM CD-ROMs as a multi-platform stand-alone viewer with launchers for Mac OS X, Linux and Windows.
 The viewer requires that a Java Runtime Environment (JRE 8 or greater) be installed on the machine to run.
 If Java is not installed on Windows, a dialog will propose to install it from the Internet.